-Another aspect we examine through the interviews is the convention that non-legal incentives between investors and sponsors are sufficient to maximize value for all parties involved.
-We highlight the limitations of this theory, particularly regarding small investors who possess limited bargaining power.
+The second aspect we examine through the interviews is the convention that non-legal incentives generated from ongoing relationships and repeat interactions between investors and sponsors are sufficient to maximize value for all parties involved.
+We highlight the limitations of this theory, particularly regarding small investors who possess limited bargaining power and have minimal interactions with sponsors.